cloverharvest/rails5_practice/README.md

-# README
+# RAILS 5:THE TOUR

-This is a code along of the Rails 5: The Tour.
+This is a practice/code along of the Rails 5: The Tour.

 This video can be found on http://rubyonrails.org/.